 When you are doing an important assignment for your boss, where you have to insert the correct data in the specific columns or rows in an Excel sheet, you accidentally insert the data of column 1 in Column 2 and the data of row 1 in row 2.
-So, how do you fix this error because doing it manually is going to take you a lot of time?
-And this is where the swap function of Microsoft excel comes in handy.
+So, how do you fix this error?
+Doing it manually is going to take you a lot of time.
+This is where the swap function of Microsoft excel comes in handy.
 With the swap function, you can easily swap any rows or columns without having to do it manually.
-Therefore, it is important to know how to swap columns or rows in Excel.
+You can easily try any of the following methods for swapping the columns or rows in an Excel worksheet.

-Method 1: Swap Column by Dragging
+Method 1: Swap Column Cells by Dragging

 The dragging method requires some practice as it could be more complex than it sounds.
 Now, let us suppose you have an Excel sheet with different monthly scores for your team members and you want to swap the scores of Column D to column C, then you can follow these steps for this method.